OHI-Northeast/ne-prep/prep/resilience/ecological/species_pollution/readme.md

 This folder describes the methods used to prepare data for the species pollution resilience layer for the US Northeast OHI assessment.

-Data used:
-Regualtions
+Regulations:
 1. Ballast Water Management Regulations
 2. Aquaculture Policies and Regulations

-Implementation and Enforcement; Effectiveness and Compliance
+Implementation and Enforcement:
 3. NAS USGS

+Effectiveness and Compliance:
+- Same data used in Implementation and Enforcement

 #### Ballast Water Management Regulations
 - This layer is manually created with every region receiving a perfect score of 1 because of the implementation of mandatory Ballast Water Management Plans to enter ports since 2004